joefarrington/EDcrowding/predict-admission/README.md

 ## Order to run files in

-### 1. Get-data-from-flow.R
+### 1. get-data-from-star_a.R

-Gets data from flow (materialised tables on Star) only for patients in ED
+Gets flowsheet and lab data for ML

 Output
 - demog_raw
 - flowsheet_raw
 - lab_raw

-Note - bed_moves is not retrived as we are using bed_moves as processed by code in the EDCrowding/flow-mapping folder

-### 1a Get-data-from-star.R

-I have added get-data-from-star.R to get recent months from Star, to add to the flow data which runs to September 2020

-Output
-- demog_raw (now retrieving from star_test, the refactored database)
-- flowsheet_raw - for all ED patients including those retrieved from flow
-- lab_raw - for all ED patients

 ### 2. bed_moves.R

 Input (as processed by code in the EDCrowding/flow-mapping folder )
-- demog_raw (see note above about two sources for this)
 - ED_bed_moves
 - ED_csn_summ

-using bed moves, a matrix is arranged in the following way: for a patient visit, we have the (mrn, csn, admission datetime, discharge datetime, sex, age, patient eventually admitted or not).
-Adds an epoch to denote whether this is before COVID, during Surge 1 or after Surge 1

-Calculates how much time is spent in each location

 Output
+- bed_moves
-- matrix_csn
+- ED_csn_summ (updated)

-matrix_csn has the same number of rows as ED_csn_summ - ie all csns we are interested in

 ### 3. clean_flowsheet_data.R

 Takes flowsheet data and removes any csns that are not included in ED_bed_moves.
-Includes some processing to map the csns in flowsheets to revised csns that were generated in the process of cleaning/creating ED_bed_mvoes.
+Includes some processing to map the csns in flowsheets to revised csns that were generated in the process of cleaning/creating ED_bed_movws.
 Uses foreign and primary keys on bed_moves to do this.

 Cleans non-numeric fields to make them numeric (e.g. separates blood pressure into systolic and diastolic)

-Elapsed minutes from point of admission calculated.
 Names of flowsheet measurements are cleaned

 Input
-- flowsheet_raw - including those retrieved from both Star and flow
-- ED_bed_moves
+- fs_raw
-- ED_csn_summ
+- ED_csn_summ (to get presentation and discharge from ED time)
-- excluded_csns

 Output
-- flowsheet_raw_exluded_csns - all data from flowsheets in long matrix
-- flowsheet_real - all numeric data from flowsheets in long matrix
+- fs_real - all data from selected flowsheet measurements in long matrix
-- flowsheet_num_results - (long matrix) for each mrn, csn, fk_bed_moves and measurement, a count of the number of measurements
-- flowsheet_num_results_with_zero (wide matrix; one row per csn and fk_bed_moves (location) with NAs replaced with zeroes for all non-existent measurements at that location)
+- fs_num - one row per csn with zeroes for all non-existent measurements
-- flowsheet_num_results_with_zero_csn_level (wide matrix; one row per csn with NAs replaced with zeroes for all non-existent measurements)

-Note that all of these files exclude any csns that did not have flowsheet measurements
+Note that both of these files exclude any csns that did not have flowsheet measurements

 ### 4. clean_lab_data.R